 Loose and leisurely.

-In keeping with the hotel's wellness ethos, food is wholesome and healthy, sugar and gluten free, and delicious to boot – be sure to book in advance for dinner.
+In keeping with the hotel's wellness ethos, food is wholesome and healthy, sugar and gluten free, and delicious to boot – be sure to book well in advance for dinner as it gets booked up.
 Locally sourced cheeses and eggs, herbs from the garden and local wine all play their part in the menus, as well as basketfuls of seasonal vegetables.
 You might dine on green and white asparagus and nettle soup, aubergine gratin, fig compôte with homemade ice cream, pizza with local mushrooms and goat's cheese or house dahl in the chandelier-lit dining room.
 There'll be teas, tinctures and cordials to wash it down with too.
 For breakfast, try scrambled tofu with truffle oil or yoghurt with honey from the mountains – or ask for a hamper to be delivered to your room.

 Breakfast is served from 8.30am to 10am and dinner from 7.30pm till late.